 … and you’ll be on the road to hormone regulation in no time!
 What will you do to normalize hormones?

-But if you want to change your life and your health starting today… sign up for The EDGE Blueprint Consult.
+But if you want to change your life and your health starting today… sign up for The Male 90X Consult.
 With this genetic-based report and private consultation, you’ll obtain all the practical tips and advice you’ll need to feel the happiest, healthiest, and sexiest you’ve ever felt.